|

 I seriously love co-teaching.
 I love the collaboration.
 I love the design questions.
 I love the joy.
 It truly is an adventure!
 This workshop will equip participants to answer the following questions:

+Head on over to EventBrite to grab your tickets today!
 As educators, we have all heard the statement "every teacher is a language teacher" but what does that really mean?
 How do we shift that statement from a set of buzzwords to a deeply ingrained value that truly serves multilingual learners?
 One of the ways to fulfill the promise "every teacher is a language teacher" is through content and language integrated learning (CLIL).
 One of the critical elements of CLIL is robust, strategic learning and language targets to drive student learning.
 This event will unpack how to write them to guide instructional planning and student learning.
 Register today by heading on over to EventBrite.

 I know an a lot of MLL Specialists that are reluctant to attend or contribute to curriculum focused team meetings.
 I even know a few that throw their hands up with exasperation saying "they are a waste of my time."
 Yet, a strong curriculum is so crucial to strong instruction.
 A strong curriculum helps our multilingual students immensely. while making co-planning meetings more efficient.
 Curriculum is one of the key components of the multilingual ecosystem that we discuss in my professional learning workshops.
 Schools with a strong commitment to equity and their multilingual learners ensure collaboration time is embedded in their timetables for teaching teams and MLL specialists.
 Why is it then, that so many MLL Specialists experience reluctance, exasperation, or even trepidation when it comes to sitting down with colleagues for the unit design process?
 That's a question I often explore in coaching, since the answer(s) can be complex and contextualized.
 For now in this blog post I will share what I believe our role is at the table and possible ways to engage with questions.
 Participating in curricular meetings is important for MLL specialists to seek to understand the grade level content.
 They do not need to be content area experts of course, nor should they be expected to.
 Curricular meetings are a good time to ask questions to seek to understand in order to aid the design process with a clear eye on the horizon.
 Its a great time to ask questions like: